Dazaifu shrine - Fukuoka Travel Guide

 Sakura Blooming At Fukuoka Castle, Japan

 If you think you’ve explored all the things Tokyo has to offer, it’s time for you to discover the lesser-known regions of Japan.
-All eyes are now in Fukuoka, a city situated in Kyushu, where you can immerse in its rich heritage and enjoy its gourmet offerings like a true local.
+All eyes are now in Fukuoka, a city situated in Kyushu, where you can immerse yourself in its rich heritage and enjoy its gourmet offerings like a true local.

 In this Fukuoka Travel Guide Blog, we listed some tips on how you can do your own DIY Day trip to Fukuoka, Japan.
-We also included a sample Fukuoka Itinerary, Things to do and see, how to get there and more.
+We also included a sample Fukuoka Itinerary, Things to do and see, how to get there, and more.

 How to Get Here